-There are many program options available to you within our culturally rich and diverse community—whether you know the direction you want to go or are figuring out where your passion lies.
+There are many program options available to you within our culturally rich and diverse community – whether you know the direction you want to go or are looking to figure out where your passion lies.

 Graduate students are leading the way to discoveries that matter to Canadians.
 Challenge yourself, expand your horizons and continue your education in one of our many graduate programs.